 Description.
 Chinese cabbage is a hardy biennial grown as an annual.
 Chinese cabbage has broad, thick, tender leaves and heavy midribs.
-There are several varieties of Chinese cabbage some are loose head and some are tight headed; plants grow from 15 to 18 inches tall.
+There are several varieties of Chinese cabbage some are loosehead and some are tight headed; plants grow from 15 to 18 inches tall.

 Yield.
 Grow 6 to 8 plants per household member and grow cut-and-come-again.

 Site.
 Grow Chinese cabbage in full sun in cool regions and in partial shade in warm regions.
-Plant Chinese cabbage in well-worked, well-drained but moisture retentive soil rich in organic matter.
+Plant Chinese cabbage in well-worked, well-drained but moisture-retentive soil rich in organic matter.
 Add aged compost to planting beds before planting and side dress crops with compost again at midseason.

 Planting time.
-Chinese cabbage is a cool-weather plant which will bolt and go to seed quickly in warm weather and long days; grow Chinese cabbage in spring or autumn in temperatures ranging from 45° to 75°F. Sow seed 4 to 6 weeks before the average date of the last frost in spring.
+Chinese cabbage is a cool-weather plant that will bolt and go to seed quickly in warm weather and long days; grow Chinese cabbage in spring or autumn in temperatures ranging from 45° to 75°F. Sow seed 4 to 6 weeks before the average date of the last frost in spring.
 Sow seed directly in the garden; seedlings transplanted into the garden may be shocked into bolting to seed.
 In mild winter regions, plant Chinese cabbage in late summer or autumn for a late autumn harvest.

 Planting and spacing.
 Sow seed ½ inch deep and 4 inches apart.
 Thin successful seedlings from 12 to 18 inches apart.
-Space rows 18 to 30 inches apart depending upon variety.
+Space rows 18 to 30 inches apart depending upon the variety.